Dispute Resolution Partner, Brussels

 - “Quelques commentaires sur la protection du nom commercial en droit belge”, R.D.C./T.B.H., 2006, with Jean-Christophe Troussel

 Education and qualifications

-Françoise studied law at the Free University of Brussels and holds a master’s in law from Trinity College, University of Cambridge.
+Florence studied law at the Catholic University of Louvain (UCL, Belgium) and holds a master’s in law from Duke University School of Law (NC, USA; Fulbright alumna).